 What are the benefits of borrowing from your 401(k)?

-One of the biggest draws to borrowing from your 401(k) is the ease of the process.
 In addition to having no credit check or application, you also have easy repayment terms.

 Your monthly payment is deducted straight from your paycheck and the maximum term is five years.
 That gives you flexibility in how large or small you prefer your monthly payment.